violettaliti/Miniproject/README.md

 To carry out a mini project and datapipeline using `APIs`, `web scraping`, `Docker`, `Git`, databases (`PostgreSQL`, `pgAdmin4`) and data visualisation tool (`Power BI`).

-**Topic**: country data and trends over the years from World Bank API and other data sources such as Transparency International (Corruption Perception Index), World Happiness Report.
+**Topic**: global development facts and trends - country data and trends over the years from World Bank API and other data sources such as Transparency International (Corruption Perception Index), World Happiness Report.

 *Why?*
 - Cause I'm an economist by training (gotta stay somewhat connected to my roots ദ്ദി/ᐠ｡‸｡ᐟ\ ...).